ashiqur-russel/doctors-portal-client/README.md

 Live Site : << Not Deployed Yet >>

       1 .
-Doctors Portal is a Appointment System for a Dental Care System where people can book available appointment on the specific day.
+Doctors Portal is an Appointment System for a Dental Care System where people can book available appointment on the specific day.
       2 .
 There is two role on dashboard right now.
 1.Admin & 2.User.
       3 .
 Admin that is super user can give role to the user and only user if he/she is admin can have access to see the all users registered.
       4 .
 Signup and Signin Authentication implemented using Firebase Authentication system.